nicholasadamou/muuvies/README.md

 ## License

-Muuvies is © 2018, Nicholas Adamou, Brady Tobin, Nick O'keefe, Conor Borrows and Jordan Proby.
+Muuvies is © 2018, Nicholas Adamou.

 It is free software, and may be redistributed under the terms specified in the [LICENSE] file.

-[LICENSE]: LICENSE
+[license]: LICENSE